bormaxi8080/starred/README.md

 ## C++

+- [klezVirus/SilentMoonwalk](https://github.com/klezVirus/SilentMoonwalk) - PoC Implementation of a fully dynamic call stack spoofer
+- [cartographer-project/cartographer](https://github.com/cartographer-project/cartographer) - Cartographer is a system that provides real-time simultaneous localization and mapping (SLAM) in 2D and 3D across multiple platforms and sensor configurations.
 - [StefanoDeVuono/steghide](https://github.com/StefanoDeVuono/steghide) -
 - [jselbie/stunserver](https://github.com/jselbie/stunserver) - Version 1.2.
 This is the source code to STUNTMAN - an open source STUN server and client code by john selbie.
 Compliant with the latest RFCs including 5389, 5769, and 5780.
 Also includes backwards co
 - [hpdeifel/pdfgrep](https://github.com/hpdeifel/pdfgrep) - Read-only mirror of https://gitlab.com/pdfgrep/pdfgrep - please open issues/merge-requests there